Help wanted: India's 'Make in India' drive lacks skilled labor

 By contrast, in India, students who do not go on to tertiary education have few vocational options other than government-run Industrial Training Institutes (ITIs) that executives say are poorly managed and often outdated.

-For example, the ITI syllabus for car mechanics includes considerable training on carburetors, which were widely phased out of cars in the 1990s.
+For example, the ITI syllabus for car mechanics includes considerable training on carburettors, which were widely phased out of cars in the 1990s.

 The scant training available means that India only has 3.5 million workers undergoing skills courses a year, compared with 90 million in China, according to Indian government data.